 - Large credit card transactions or an unusual increase in credit card debt and far-fetched explanations for why money is needed or spent.

-At our law firm, we have helped many elderly investors recover money against brokerage firms that failed to properly protect their customer’s accounts from fraud or theft.
+At our law firm, we have helped many elderly investors who have suffered elder financial abuse recover money against brokerage firms that failed to properly protect their customer’s accounts from fraud or theft.
 If you or a loved one has been the victim of elder financial abuse, please give us a call.
 We might be able to help you get your money back.

-You can learn more about the power of attorney, and how granting this to a trusted individual can help protect elderly investors, by watching our video below.
+You can learn more about the power of attorney, and how granting this to a trusted individual can help protect elderly investors, by watching our video on Elder Financial Abuse below.